 Children are welcome to attend any of our services, but the Family Service and Together@930 are usually the most suitable!
 The crib service on Christmas Eve is also popular.

 Pilgrimage Walk to St Mary’s

-En route the children lean about the railway, the old mill and the canals.
-They walked through the cricket ground and passed the site of the 1907 ice tragedy.
-Finally they arrive at the Old School next to the church, where they have a break for lunch and a play.
+En route the children learn about the railway, the old mill and the canals.
+They walk through the cricket ground and past the site of the 1907 ice tragedy.
+Finally they arrive at the Old School next to the Church, where they have a break for lunch and a play.
 After lunch the children talk to a former pupil from the school.
 One lady they met started as an infant at Lapworth School more than 80 years ago!
-The children hear about the classrooms, the fires for heating, the school milk, the headteachers and the cane!
+The children hear about the classrooms, the fires for heating, the school milk, the Headteachers and the cane!

 We have been experimenting with puppets songs to enhance our worship at the family service.

 These have proved popular and we hope to see more of the puppets

 In 1990 the school moved from next to the church to Station Lane.
 In 2012 the school was assessed to be “good” by both Ofsted and the Statutory Inspectors of Anglican Schools (SIAS).
 The school has a Christian ethos and seeks to promote Christian values among pupils and staff.
 There is a daily act of Collective Worship.
 The rector is a governor and leads Collective Worship at the school on Mondays.
 The school children come to St Mary’s on buses for a special service at the end of each term.
 The school is “voluntary controlled” which means that the church appoints some of the governors but has no responsibility for admissions policy.